Laird Thermal Systems provides compact, solid-state thermoelectric cooling solutions for a wide range of beverage cooling applications.

-Laird Thermal Systems’ long history of providing custom TEAs to the food and beverage industry includes expertise in engineering design services and a global presence that supports onsite concept generation, thermal modeling, mechanical and electrical design and rapid prototyping to deliver optimized thermal management for the food & beverage sector.
+Laird Thermal Systems’ long history of providing custom thermoelectric cooler assemblies to the food and beverage industry includes expertise in engineering design services and a global presence that supports onsite concept generation, thermal modeling, mechanical and electrical design and rapid prototyping to deliver optimized thermal management for the food & beverage sector.

 Beverage dispensers, like those that use soda syrup mixed with carbonated water, typically require a thermoelectric solution based on smaller size and lower operating noise.
 In addition, these thermoelectric coolers need to be less than a couple hundred watts, thus a larger and louder compressor-based solution would not be appropriate for this low heat exchange application.